mcarter-00/Rats-in-the-Restaurants/README.md

 2) Transform
 - Data Cleaning and Analysis
     - Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
-    - Filled
+    - Filled in missing data
+    - Normalized data
 - Database Storage
-PostgresSQL is the database we intend to use, and we will integrate SQLalchemy to connect back to Jupyter Notebook.
+    - PostgresSQL is the database we intend to use, and we will integrate SQLalchemy to connect back to Jupyter Notebook.
 - Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
+    - SciKitLearn is the ML library we'll be using to create a classifier.

 ML steps:
 1) Confirm there are no null value or duplicated value in data set